Itzmetherezz/COLOR-SWITCH/README.md

 - Made the score label and made three pictureboxes to serve as lines and the paddle.
 - Assigned random colors to the lines.
 - Made the color of the paddle toggle.
-- Made the game wnd with the intersection of the paddle and lines if the color was not same.
+- Made the game end with the intersection of the paddle and lines if the color was not same.
 - Made the speed increase with the increase of score.
 - Made the game end screen.
 - Made the game restart function.